vfarcic/devops26/manuscript/17-progressive-delivery.md

       weight: 60
 ```

 The interesting part is the `spec` section.
 In it, besides the `gateways` and the `hosts`, is `http` with two `routes`.
-The first one points to `jx-go-demo-6-primary` which is the old release.
+The first one points to `jx-go-demo-6-primary`, which is the old release.
 Currently, at least in my case, it has the `weight` of `40`.
 That means that the `primary` (the old) release is currently receiving forty percent of requests.
 On the other hand, the rest of sixty percent is going to the `jx-go-demo-6-canary` (the new) release.
-Gradually, Flagger was increasing the `weight` of `canary` and decreasing the `primary` thus gradually shifting more and more requests from the old to the new release.
+Gradually, Flagger was increasing the `weight` of `canary` and decreasing the `primary`, thus gradually shifting more and more requests from the old to the new release.
 Still, so far all that looks just a "fancy" way to accomplish what rolling updates are already doing.
 If that thought is still passing through your head, soon you'll see very soon that there's so much more.

 An easier and more concise way to see the progress is to retrieve the `canary` resource.